November 9, 2020 Update

 We attempt to prioritize more urgent needs when possible.
 Please note that it may take longer to book in for an appointment and drop-in services may also be capped quicker.
 This is to allow for additional time to assess patients, physical distancing, and cleaning between patients.
 Thank you for your patience.

 Personal Protective Equipment for Staff and Clients

 Our staff will continue to utilize PPE when working at our clinics.
-We ask that our patients wear their own mask and perform hand hygiene when entering the clinic (either by handwashing or using hand sanitizer).
+We ask that our patients wear their own masks and perform hand hygiene when entering the clinic (either by hand washing or using hand sanitizer).

 Physical Distancing within the clinic